nimiq/developer-center/learn/validator-score.md

 <figcaption>

-Preview of the Validator Score in the Nimiq Wallet
+Preview of the Validator Trustscore in the Nimiq Wallet

 </figcaption>